Sabaudian/ECG_MMF_Project/README.md

 • **Image Processing Toolbox** (*if you want to use the build-in functions like: imopen, imclose, imerode and imdilate to process the signal*)

 ## INFO ##
-The directory '*dataset*' containing a series of ECG signals recovered from the physionet database (LINK: https://physionet.org/content/mitdb/1.0.0/)
+The directory '*dataset*' contains a series of ECG signals recovered from the physionet database (LINK: https://physionet.org/content/mitdb/1.0.0/)

 The functions '*erosion.m*', '*dilatation.m*', '*closing.m*' and '*opening.m*' are used to process the signals.
 The functions '*GenDrift.m*', '*GenStrel.m*' are used to generate respectively a baseline drift in the signal and to generate a bunch of Structuring Element to operate on signals.